syncfusion-content/winui-docs/winui/SfColorPalatte/Control-Customization.md

 ---
 layout: post
-title: Specifications of WPF SfColorPalette control | Syncfusion
+title: Control Customization of WPF SfColorPalette control | Syncfusion
 description: Learn about selecting a different types of colors in Syncfusion WPF SfColorPalette control and more details about the control features.
 platform: wpf
 control: SfColorPalette
 documentation: ug
 ---

-# Specifications of WPF SfColorPalette
+# Control Customization in WPF SfColorPalette

 This section explains the different types of colors available in the `SfColorPalette` and  how to choose the colors and its panel customizations.